openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Sample-based estimation of area and accuracy
 --------------------------------------------

-Once you have either a land use/land cover (LULC) map (`Module 2`_) or a change detection map (`Module 3`_), the next step is to estimate the area within each LULC type or change type and the error associated with your map (the current Module).
+Once you have either a land use/land cover (LULC) map (`Module 2`_) or a change detection map (`Module 3`_), the next step is to estimate the area within each LULC type or change type and the error associated with your map (the current module).
 All maps have errors (e.g. model output errors from pixels mixing or input data noise).
 Our objective is to create unbiased estimates of the area for each mapped category.

 To do this, we will use sample-based estimations of area and error instead of ‘pixel counting' approaches.
 Pixel counting approaches simply sum the area belonging to each different class.
 However, this doesn't account for classification errors (e.g. the probability that a pixel classified as wetland should be open water).
 Therefore, the pixel counting approach provides no quantification of sampling errors and no assurance that estimates are unbiased or that uncertainties are reduced (Stehman, 2005; GFOI, 2016).